AnyLog-co/documentation/training/advanced/Network Setup.md

 Note that `!local_scripts` is substituted (dynamically) with the value assigned to the key **local_scripts** in the dictionary.

-The outcome of the scripts are the same as CLI configuration of the 3 nodes:
+The outcomes of the scripts are the same as CLI configuration of the 3 nodes:
 [Master Node Configuration](#master-node-configuration), [Query Node Configuration](#query-node-configuration),
 [Operator Node Configuration](#operator-node-configuration).